Avoid Faulty Logic in Your Writing: The Process Pro Writers Use

 - Your authority as a writer plummets

-1. Anecdotal Fallacy:
+1. Anecdotal fallacy:

-An argument based on personal experience or isolated example rather than evidence.
+The anecdotal fallacy is a fault logic example where an argument based on personal experience or isolated example rather than evidence.

 The prevalence of UFOs, some herbs as medication, and belief in ghosts are common anecdotal policies.